overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

     override fun User.get(): Kind<ForMonoK, User?> = forMono { userReactiveRepo.findOne(loginId) }
 }
 ```

 - For blocking operations, `IO.async()` instance is supplied as implementation for `Async<F>` and for non-blocking operations, `MonoK.async()` is supplied.
 These concrete instances effect the `effect{..}` method's behavior and supplies it with superpowers to handle a specified effect (`Mono` or `IO`).
 - The return types of `userRepo.findOne(loginId)` is `User?` and `userReactiveRepo.findOne(loginId)` is `Mono<User?>`, both these are mapped to generic function `User.get()` whose return type is a higher-kind `Kind<F, User?>` where `F` is represented by `ForMonK` and `ForIO` in their respective concrete entities.

-## How the pieces fit?
+## How the pieces fit'?'

 - This typeClass `RepoTC<F>` is the bridge between the service and common module (In the GitHub repo, this common module is named as `validation-fx`).
 - `RepoTC<F>` has all the common business logic template (refer `validateUserForUpsert` function [here](https://github.com/overfullstack/ad-hoc-poly/blob/master/validation-fx/src/main/kotlin/com/validation/RepoTC.kt#L32)).
 Arrow's `fx` blocks are used to write this code, which shall be briefly explained in the talk.
 - These templates depend on the TypeClass's abstract functions (like `get()`) to weave their business logic.
-As shown in [this code](https://github.com/overfullstack/ad-hoc-poly/blob/master/validation-fx/src/main/kotlin/com/validation/RepoTC.kt#L13), the `RepoTC<F>` can be extended with more DB operations to be used inside our templates.
+As shown in [this code](https://github.com/overfullstack/ad-hoc-poly/blob/master/validation-fx/src/main/kotlin/com/validation/RepoTC.kt#L13), the `RepoTC<F>` can be extended with more operations to be used inside our templates.
 - On the service side, we supply concrete implementation of TypeClasses as a dependency (Refer [this](https://github.com/overfullstack/ad-hoc-poly/blob/master/kofu-mvc-validation/src/main/kotlin/com/sample/Configurations.kt#L29) and [this](https://github.com/overfullstack/ad-hoc-poly/blob/master/kofu-reactive-validation/src/main/kotlin/com/sample/Configurations.kt#L20)).
 - Now both services can consume the common business logic through these concrete entities (Refer [this](https://github.com/overfullstack/ad-hoc-poly/blob/master/kofu-mvc-validation/src/main/kotlin/com/sample/Handlers.kt#L84) and [this](https://github.com/overfullstack/ad-hoc-poly/blob/master/kofu-reactive-validation/src/main/kotlin/com/sample/Handlers.kt#L97)).